-In today’s digital-first world, the phone call remains an important—and required—avenue for businesses to interact with customers and sales leads.
+In today’s digital-first world, the phone call remains an important—and required—contact point for businesses to interact with customers and sales leads.
 Whether you're running a company, handling customer support, or working remotely, how you manage and conduct phone calls can significantly impact relationships, productivity, and your professional image.

-In this blog post, we'll explore the best practices and actionable tips for constructively handling inbound calls.
+In this blog post, we'll explore some best practices and actionable tips to help you constructively answer inbound calls.

 Strategies for Effective and Authoritative Call Handling